Designs to entertain and inspire you... ...and discounts to excite you!

-The Blocks Cardigan is a combination of five main colours in wool and mohair, the fifth highlight colour, clearly seen above as the bright turquoise quarter squares.
+The Blocks Cardiganis a combination of five main colours in wool and mohair, the fifth highlight colour is clearly seen above as the bright turquoise quarter squares.

-Looking at the wrong side of the knitting (left), the garment is knitted with standard garment pieces: fronts, back and sleeves.
-I recommend with many of my designs to knit the sleeves first to both re-check your tension and also become familiar with the pattern.
+Looking at the wrong side of the knitting (left) the garment is knitted with standard garment pieces: fronts, back and sleeves.
+I recommend with many of my designs to knit the sleeves first to both re-check your tension and also so you become familiar with the pattern.

 Hats, Wraps, Cowls and Scarfs

-Tension: When I'm knitting a wrap or scarf I'll go up at least two needle sizes from the size given on the ball band.
-The styling for my hats relies on a firmer tension, as I don't use ribbing.
-I love playing with these variations in technique.
+Tension: When I'm knitting a wrap or scarf in any yarn I'll go up at least two needle sizes from the size given on the ball band.
+Ballband 5mm = 7mm needles.

 Hope to see you soon!

 If you'd like to discuss anything in this newsletter - or anything at all, please email Jane.
 Thanks for your support - Laura, Petra, Philippa, Cathryn, Helen, Margaret, Annette and I look forward to seeing you in the knitting circle!